Vertex Nomination in Richly Attributed Networks: Feature-Oblivious Vertex Nomination

 It is intuitively clear that incorporating features should improve VN performance, provided those features are correlated with vertex ``interestingness''.
 Indeed, this is a common theme across many graph-based machine learning tasks (see, for example, \cite{zhang2016final,binkiewicz2017covariate,meng2019co}), and the same holds in the present VN setting.
 The combination of network structure and informative features can significantly improve the VN Bayes error.
-Consider, for instance, the following simple example set in the context of the stochastic blockmodel \cite{Holland1983}. \begin{definition} An undirected $n$-vertex graph $G=(V,E)$ is an instantiation of a \emph{Stochastic Blockmodel} with parameters $(K,b,\Lambda)$ (abbreviated $G\sim$SBM$(K,b,\Lambda)$) if: \begin{itemize} \item[1.]
+Consider, for instance, the following simple example set in the context of the stochastic blockmodel \cite{Holland1983}. \begin{definition} An undirected $n$-vertex graph $G=(V,E)$ is an instantiation of a \emph{Stochastic Blockmodel} with parameters $(K,b,\Lambda)$, abbreviated $G\sim\text{SBM}(K,b,\Lambda)$, if: \begin{itemize} \item[1.]
 The vertex set $V$ is partitioned into $K$ communities $V=V_1\sqcup V_2\sqcup \ldots\sqcup V_K$; \item[2.]
-The community membership function $b:V\rightarrow [K]$ denotes the community of $v$; i.e., $v \in V_{b(v)}$; \item[3.] $\Lambda$ is a $K\times K$ matrix of probabilities: for each $\{u,v\}\in\binom{V}{2}$, we have that $\mathbbm{1}\left\{\{u,v\}\in E\right\}\sim\text{Bernoulli}(\Lambda(b(u),b(v)))$ and the collection of random variables $\{\mathbbm{1}\left\{\{u,v\}\in E\right\} : \{u,v\}\in\binom{V}{2} \}$ are mutually independent. \end{itemize} \end{definition}
+The community membership function $b:V\rightarrow [K]$ agrees with the partition of the vertices, so that $v \in V_{b(v)}$ for each $v \in V$; \item[3.] $\Lambda$ is a $K\times K$ matrix of probabilities: $\mathbbm{1}\left\{\{u,v\}\in E\right\}\sim\text{Bern}(\Lambda(b(u),b(v)))$ for each $\{u,v\}\in\binom{V}{2}$, and the collection of random variables $\{\mathbbm{1}\left\{\{u,v\}\in E\right\} : \{u,v\}\in\binom{V}{2} \}$ are mutually independent. \end{itemize} \end{definition}